-The retail sector has made omnichannelity a central concern, in order to offer a unified, tailor-made customer experience.
-With this in mind, RFID technology is emerging as a beneficial solution for the entire distribution chain.
-Discover the benefits of RFID for greater efficiency and improved customer experience.
+Retail has placed omnicanality at the center of its concerns, in order to offer a tailor-made and unified customer experience.
+In this perspective, RFID technology is a solution that is beneficial to the entire distribution chain.
+Discover the advantages of RFID to increase efficiency and improve the customer experience.

 What is RFID?

-RFID or "Radio Frequency Identification" is a data storage technology that can be retrieved remotely. support consists of a radio tag glued to a product and equipped with an electronic chip and antenna, activated by an electromagnetic energy transfer system via an RFID transmitter.
+RFID or “Radio Frequency Identification” is a data storage technology that can be retrieved remotely.
+The support consists of a radio tag stuck to a product and equipped with an electronic chip and an antenna, activated by an electromagnetic energy transfer system using an RFID transmitter.

-There are different types of chip (low-frequency [125 kHz], high-frequency [13.56 MHz] and ultra-high-frequency [UHF]), differentiated by the reading distance they allow.
+There are different categories of chips (low frequency [125 kHz], high frequency [125 kHz], high frequency [13.56 MHz] and very high frequency [UHF] chips) differing in the reading distance they allow.
 The higher the frequency, the greater the reading distance and the more powerful the chip.
-The chips are available in three distinct technologies:
+Chips come in three distinct technologies:

-RFID technology is used as an inventory management, communication, access control or theft protection system in the retail sector.
-It brings many benefits, including optimized supply chain management, directly affecting point-of-sale efficiency and customer satisfaction.
+RFID technology is used as a system for inventory management, communication, access control or theft protection in the retail sector.
+It brings numerous benefits, including optimal management of the supply chain directly affecting point of sale efficiency and customer satisfaction.

 Better inventory management

-In stores and warehouses with stocks, RFID chips considerably improve logistics management.
-They simplify and speed up operations, with a very high level of reliability.
-Using tablets, it is possible to retrieve data from several tags simultaneously, without them being directly visible.
-RFID chips provide greater visibility of stock levels in real time, to combat stock shortages and ultimately increase customer satisfaction.
-Thanks to RFID technology, flows are recorded by the system, from the arrival of a product at the warehouse to its sale.
-The technology optimizes inventory and supply management, maximizing efficiency and boosting sales.
+In stores and warehouses with inventory, RFID chips significantly improve logistics management.
+They simplify and accelerate operations with a very high level of reliability.
+Thanks to tablets, it is possible to retrieve data from several labels simultaneously, without them being directly visible.
+RFID chips offer better visibility on the status of stocks in real time, in order to fight against stock shortages and ultimately increase customer satisfaction.
+Thanks to RFID technology, flows are recorded by the system, from the arrival of a product at the warehouse until it is sold.
+Technology optimizes inventory and supply management, to maximize efficiency, but also to increase sales tenfold.

 Even more efficient services

-In order to offer a customer experience that reduces the friction of fitting, some retailers are using RFID technology in connected fitting rooms.
-The fitting room mirror is equipped with sensors capable of determining a person's physical appearance.
-Each item brought into the booth is detected thanks to RFID chips, then augmented reality superimposes virtual garments onto those on the user's body.
-If the item doesn't fit, a consultant can be notified so that the right size or color can be brought in.
-The fitting room also informs visitors of a product's stock status.
-If a product is out of stock, it suggests alternative solutions and increases the average shopping basket by suggesting complete looks.
-With the Cenareo solution dedicated todigital signage for retail, you can offer a resolutely innovative customer experience.
-With digital signage coupled with interactive kiosks and virtual fitting rooms, points of sale become places for positive, unique shopping experiences.
-Easily create an impactful, differentiating and fully interactive brand universe to attract and retain consumers, and boost your sales performance.
+In order to offer a customer experience reducing the friction caused by fitting on, some retailers use RFID technology in connected fitting rooms.
+The cabin mirror is equipped with sensors that can determine a person's physical appearance.
+Each item brought into the cabin is detected using RFID chips, then augmented reality superimposes the virtual clothes on those on the user's body.
+If the item is not suitable, it is possible to notify an advisor in order to have the item brought in the right size or color.
+The fitting room also informs the visitor about the stock status of a product.
+In the event of a breakup, she offers alternative solutions and increases the average basket by suggesting complete looks.
+With the Cenareo solution dedicated to retail digital signage, you offer a resolutely innovative customer experience.
+With digital signage screens coupled with interactive terminals and virtual fitting rooms, points of sale are becoming places that create positive shopping experiences and unique.
+Easily create an impacting, differentiating and fully interactive brand universe to attract and retain consumers, but also to increase your sales performance tenfold.

 Smoother shopping experiences

-RFID tags have a much greater memory capacity than barcodes.
-They can not only recognize a product, but also obtain all its characteristics.
-In stores, RFID chips on products can communicate with consumers via their cell phones, providing information on their manufacturing conditions or advice on how to wear or assemble the pieces in a collection.
-RFID tags also optimize checkout times.
-They contain the customer's name, the date and price of purchase, and the product identification number.
-Product identification tables and payment terminals facilitate payment and returns.
+RFID tags have a much larger memory capacity than bar codes.
+They make it possible to recognize a product, but also to obtain all its characteristics.
+In stores, the RFID chips on products can communicate with consumers via their mobile phone, by providing information about their manufacturing conditions or advice for wearing or assembling pieces from a collection.
+RFID tags thus make it possible to optimize waiting at the cash register.
+They contain the names of the customers, the date and the purchase price, and the product identification number.
+Thus, payment or item returns are streamlined thanks to product identification tables and payment terminals.

 Examples of the benefits of RFID in retail

-The use of RFID technology in the retail sector is spreading rapidly, with the successful examples of Decathlon and Zara, to combat theft, manage inventory to prevent the risk of out-of-stock situations, and improve the overall shopping experience for consumers in-store.
+The use of RFID technology in the retail sector is spreading rapidly with the successful example of Decathlon and Zara, in order to combat theft, to manage inventory to prevent the risks of out of stock and to improve the overall shopping experience of consumers in stores.

 Decathlon

-Decathlon pioneered the use of RFID in its stores in France.
-Since 2014, it has been improving the customer experience at the checkout by offering considerable time savings to its consumers.
-Each product is fitted with an RFID chip so that it can be detected once placed in a bin intended for checkout.
-Payment is then handled automatically, in just a few seconds.
-In addition to saving time for the customer, this technology enables the retailer to regulate its stocks and manage restocking in real time.
-In this way, Decathlon can trace all its products from shipment from its factories to inventory in its warehouses and points of sale, where the RFID chip acts as an anti-theft device.
+The Decathlon brand was the pioneer in France for the use of RFID in its points of sale.
+Since 2014, it has been improving the customer experience at the checkout by offering its consumers considerable time savings.
+Each product is equipped with an RFID chip in order to be detected once placed in a tray intended for checkout.
+The payment is then managed automatically, in a few seconds.
+But in addition to saving the customer time, this technology allows the brand to regulate its stocks and manage restocks in real time.
+Thus, Decathlon tracks all of its products from the shipment of its factories to the inventory in its warehouses and points of sale, where the RFID chip acts as an anti-theft device.

 Zara

-Fashion retailer Zara uses RFID tags in all its stores to streamline its operations.
-The brand is thus able to notify its warehouses of items to be restocked, for every purchase made in-store.
-The brand orders restocking as closely as possible to consumer demand, with the aim of avoiding unnecessary purchases and wastage.
-For sales staff at the point of sale, technology has considerably improved their working conditions with a view to increasing customer satisfaction.
-Each salesperson can check the availability of a reference via a tablet, so as to respond as quickly as possible to customer requests.
+The fashion brand Zara uses RFID tags in all of its stores in order to streamline its operation.
+The brand is thus in a position to notify its warehouses of the references to be restocked, with each purchase made in store.
+The brand orders restocking as close as possible to consumer requests in order not to generate unnecessary purchases and losses.
+For retail sales staff, technology has significantly improved their working conditions in order to increase customer satisfaction.
+Each seller can check the availability of a reference using a tablet to respond to customer requests as quickly as possible.

-Would you like to allocate your sales staff to promoting sales rather than managing automatable tasks?
-With Cenareodigital signage software, digital signage becomes an infinite source of content that can be consulted directly by customers.
+Do you want to allocate your sales staff to promoting sales rather than managing tasks that can be automated?
+With the digital signage software Cenareo, digital signage is becoming an infinite source of content that can be consulted directly by customers.